open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-intern-orientation.md

 * Make pull requests as often as possible so you can get feedback as you work.
 * Try to close issues using some of the following keywords and variations of them in the headings: `close`, `fix` and `resolve`.
 [Closing Issues using keywords](https://help.github.com/articles/closing-issues-using-keywords/)

-### Weekly schedule
+### Weekly Schedule

 Every Monday we have a "[Happy hacking hangout](https://plus.google.com/hangouts/_/calendar/c3RlZmFuLnVudGVyaGF1c2VyQGdtYWlsLmNvbQ.mc101llc19b1np40p03fivdh1g?authuser=1)" session, where we work on problems together and catch up on what people have been doing all week.
-Typically we try to follow an Agenda provided in google docs.
-It is also advisable to schedule a day out of the week to meet with a team leader, especially if you can’t make it to the friday meeting.
+Typically we try to follow an Agenda provided in Google docs.
+It is also advisable to schedule a day out of the week to meet with a team leader, especially if you can’t make it to the Friday meeting.
 Use the calendar to set up meetings and other events with interns.
 Just enter: `ole.org_u2koassrool56icb7fqko9abac@group.calendar.google.com` in "*Add a friend's calendar*".

 ## Communicate, Communicate, Communicate!